IBM/ibm-aws-pandemic-management-system-asset-6/WIKI.md

 # Short Title

-IBM-AWS Immersion Day Lab 4
+Build machine learning models on IBM and AWS

 # Long Title

-Build machine learning models with no code in a collaborative data science environment.
+Build machine learning models with code/no code in a collaborative data science environment.

 # Author